xh/hoist-react/README.md

 We believe that this factory approach excels for declarative specification of code-heavy element trees.
 New users of Hoist are invited to examine the source code of our core components to see examples of its use.
-Its probably the most notable hallmark of our internal code, and where Hoist diverges most visibly from other React projects.
+It's probably the most notable hallmark of our internal code, and where Hoist diverges most visibly from other React projects.

 It's worth noting that this approach is based on an extremely thin layer (<20 lines of code) around